HelenKing029/MarsRoverSDK/README.md

 ### Running on Virtual Environment

-Run `source env/bin/activate` to activate the environment To leave the environment enter `deactivate`.
+Run `source env/bin/activate` to activate the environment.

+To leave the environment enter `deactivate`.

 Once you are running the environment you can then run the example file with `python3 example.py`.